THE CALIFORNIA TELECONNECT FUND IS UNDER REVIEW BY THE PUC.

 The California Teleconnect Fund is a state program administered by the California Public Utilities Commission.
 Many of the nonprofits that we work with receive significant discounts under the program.

 The way CTF works is simple: A small surcharge is applied to all California telecommunications bills.
-This surcharge is set at 1.08%, meaning that $1.08 of every $100 in intrastate charges is allocated into the Fund.
+This surcharge is set at 0.78%, meaning that for every $100 in intrastate charges, and allocation of 78 cents goes into the Fund.
 (The surcharge changes periodically.)